Moqume/Background-Manager-WP/readme.txt

 * Enable or disable the background images on the Front page, Error pages, Custom post types, etc.
 * Optional thumbnail/information tab for the visitor to learn more about the background
 * Import from various sources, such as:
     * Flickr (including license and ownership)
     * NextGEN Gallery Plugin
     * WP Flickr Background Plugin
+    * A directory (and optionally its sub-directories) on the web server
 * Define the background opacity (available in Full Screen only)
 * Background image links (click-able backgrounds)
 * Uses AJAX to load background images, keeping the website's footprint small and improve caching